HarrisPikeCC/mixedMessages/README.md

 ## Overview

-This program will generate random messages.
-Each time a user runs a program, they will get a random combiination of a number, then letter, then symbol.
+This program will generate random passwords up to 99 characters.
+With options for including/excluding:

++ Uppercase
++ LowerCase
++ Numbers
++ Symbols

 ## Technologies